Glenwood Canyon closure fuels increased commerce in Rifle

 “But the reason I think we’ve been busy is because a lot of the gas stations in town were out of gas,” Gonzalez said.
 “It seems like, because of the canyon being closed, they weren’t getting their gas deliveries.”

-Oddly enough, however, the extended closure of Glenwood Canyon via Interstate 70, which initially produced a positive effect foot traffic-wise on hotel stays in the Rifle area, is now resulting in less people filling vacancies.
+Oddly enough, the extended closure of Glenwood Canyon via Interstate 70, which initially produced a positive effect foot traffic-wise on hotel stays in the Rifle area, is now resulting in less people filling vacancies.

 Hampton Inn & Suites front desk receptionist Bria Knot said the Rifle hotel’s 92 guest rooms were filled on a consistent basis up until recently.